 Indonesian Rudraksha 108-Bead Mala — Highland Seed Bracelet & Necklace for Daily Practice

 Rudraksha seeds have been strung into malas for over a thousand years.
 Monks wore them.
 Merchants kept them in their pockets.
-Farmers tied them to their wrists before planting.
 These are Indonesian highland seeds — sourced from altitude-grown trees, hand-sorted bead by bead, then strung into the traditional count of 108.

 The 108-Bead Count